 Located on the York University campus, the Allan I. Carswell Astronomical Observatory houses two large telescopes, primary mirror diameters for which are 40 cm and 60 cm.
-Both are equpped with state-of-the-art electronic cameras.
-The smaller of the two will soon be replaced by a telescope with a mirror 1 meter across, making it the largest telescope on a university campus in all of Canada.
-The Observatory is the hub of a wide variety of outreach activities.
+Both are equipped with state-of-the-art electronic cameras.
+The smaller of the two telescopes will soon be replaced by a telescope with a mirror 1 meter across, making it the largest telescope on a university campus in all of Canada.
+The Observatory is an integral part of the astronomy curriculum, and astronomy students engage with the facilities starting in first year.
+Also, the Observatory is the hub of a wide variety of outreach activities.

 The York University Observatory offers private tours for school groups, youth organizations, clubs, and large groups of interested individuals.
 These can include slide show presentations, tours of our facilities, live demonstrations and hands-on activities, and of course, viewing through the telescopes when conditions permit.

 On-Line Public Viewing

 Monday nights, after the sun sets and the stars come out, we bring our online public viewing experience.
 You can see live images from four telescopes/cameras and chat with the staff who will be more than happy to answer your questions.
 Requests for objects to observe will be entertained.